kinsingo/AI_BMT_GUI_Submitter_Linux_ARM64_AIBMT_Hardware_Attached/README.md

 #include "label_type.h"
 using namespace std;

-// Represents the result of the inference process for a single batch.
+// Represents the result of the inference process for a single query. struct EXPORT_SYMBOL BMTResult
-// Fields:
-// - Classification_ImageNet_PredictedIndex_0_to_999: An integer representing the predicted class index (0-999) for the ImageNet dataset. struct EXPORT_SYMBOL BMTResult
 {
     // Output scores for 1000 ImageNet classes from the classification model.